How to Prepare for Your Senior Portrait Session |

 Collared, button-up shirts by itself, with a sweater over top or worn open with a t-shirt inside.
 Knit crewneck pullover.
 Fitted suit/sport jacket or blazer.
 Nice jeans, fitted slacks, chinos or pants.
 Closed-toe dress shoes.

-A LITTLE TIP: Avoid keeping your phone in your pocket during the shoot, as it is distracting in photos.
+A LITTLE TIP: Avoid keeping your phone or wallet in your pocket during the shoot, as it is distracting in photos.
 Also, try to avoid wearing pants with wallet or phone outlines worn in.

 A few well-chosen accessories can really complete an outfit, add a bit of glamour and take it to the next level!